Astroua/TurbuStat/docs/tutorials/statistics/statmoments_example.rst

 Overview
 --------

 A commonly used analysis technique with spectral-line data cubes is to find the moment of each spectrum (:ref:`Falgarone et al. 1994 <ref-falgarone1994>`).
-Alternatively, similar moment can be computed over spatial areas about each pixel.
-This was introduced by :ref:`Burkhart et al. 2010 <ref-burkhart2010>`, and provides an estimate of the variation in the intensity.
-Using different neighborhood sizes to compute these statistics will emphasize or hide variations on different spatial scales.
+Alternatively, moments can be computed using the distribution of values in an image or a region within an image.
+This idea was introduced by :ref:`Kowal et al. 2007 <ref-kowal2007>` and extended in :ref:`Burkhart et al. 2010 <ref-burkhart2010>`, who computed the mean, variance, skewness, and kurtosis within circular regions across an image.
+This provides an estimate of how the intensity structure varies across an image.
+Using different neighborhood sizes to compute these statistics will emphasize or hide variations on the different spatial scales.

-For the purpose of comparison between these spatial moment maps, :ref:`Burkhart et al. 2010 <ref-burkhart2010>` recommend using the third and fourth moments - the skewness and kurtosis, respectively - since they are independent of the mean and normalized by the standard deviation.
+For the purpose of comparing these spatial moment maps between data sets, :ref:`Burkhart et al. 2010 <ref-burkhart2010>` recommend using the third and fourth moments - the skewness and kurtosis, respectively - since they are independent of the mean and normalized by the standard deviation.

 Using